Infinite-Dimensional Representations of 2-Groups

-Since Lie groups have many actions on measurable spaces, there is a rich supply of representations of Lie 2-groups on measurable categories.
-Crane and Yetter \cite{CraneYetter} studied these representations for `skeletal' 2-groups---that is, 2-groups where all morphisms are automorphisms.
-A typical example is the Poincar\'e 2-group, which has the Lorentz group $\mathrm{SO}(3,1)$ as its group of objects and the translation group $\R^4$ as the group of automorphisms of any object.
-Crane and Sheppeard examined representations of the Poincar\'e 2-group as part of a plan to construct physical theories called `state sum models' \cite{CraneSheppeard}.
-They found interesting connections to the orbit method in geometric quantization, and also to the theory of discrete subgroups of $\mathrm{SO}(3,1)$, called `Kleinian groups'.
-So, we expect representations of Lie 2-groups on measurable categories to be an interesting subject, deserving of a thorough and careful treatment.
+The study of representations of skeletal 2-groups on measurable categories was begun by Crane and Yetter \cite{CraneYetter}.
+The special case of the Poincar\'e 2-group was studied in detail by Crane and Sheppeard \cite{CraneSheppeard}.
+They noticed interesting connections to the orbit method in geometric quantization, and also to the theory of discrete subgroups of $\SO(3,1)$, known as `Kleinian groups'.
+These observations suggest that Lie 2-group representations on measurable categories deserve a thorough and careful treatment.